GriffFerguson/prodbuild/README.md

 - Output: the path, relative to the project root folder, to the folder to emit all processed files to
 - Port: specify the port for the dev-server

-If no build.config.json is available in the active directory, the defauly values will be used.
+If no build.config.json is available in the active directory, the default values will be used.

 Default values:
 ```json